-In all of our departments under Career and Technical Education, there is a 100% success rate with every student able to obtain an exceptional job!
-Make sure to spend some time to look through all the different courses and subjects under every department we offer!
+In all departments under Career and Technical Education, there is a 100% success rate with every student being able to obtain an exceptional job!
+Make sure to spend some time to look through all the different courses and subjects under the departments we offer!

 Build A Green Future at Laney College!

 As we move through the 21st century, sustainable building practices become more urgent every day.
 From waste management and transportation, to energy sources and construction materials, our cities and communities need resourceful and healthier solutions for people and the planet.
 Explore Laney’s green building programs in this video and on this page.